ychalier/transflow/USAGE.md

 > [!NOTE]
 > On Linux, you may have to install the `libxcb-cursor0` package for the Qt window to work.

-You may find sample config files in the [configs](configs) folder.
+You may find sample config files in the [assets/configs](assets/configs) folder.
 They follow the following format:

 ```json
 {